 She goes on to speak of the town as being “shining.”
 This is in reality likely to do with the reflective nature of buildings, but the locations also seems to hold something special for her.
 The shining is also connected to the memories that took place in the surrounding areas.

-The final two lines of this section introduce the listener into the speaker’s memories.
+The final two lines of this section introduce the listener to the speaker’s memories.
 This person accompanied the speaker on the beach.
 Together they “sat,” not quite touching, in a night that is said to be “close-pressing.”
 That particular night encouraged a closeness the two were quite ready to embark on.
-Even without the physical intimacy the moment is important to the speaker as the two grew close emotionally.
+Even without physical intimacy, the moment is important to the speaker as the two grew close emotionally.